jorense/personal-practice-exams/README.md

 ## 🆕 **Latest Updates (October 2025)**

+### ⚠️ Browser Support Status (October 2025)
+Full functionality (including complete exam flow E2E automation) is currently guaranteed on **Chromium-based browsers (Chrome, Edge, Brave, Arc)**.

+The exam experience *loads and is usable* on **Firefox** and **Safari/WebKit**, but an automated test scenario exercising rapid answer navigation and submission intermittently times out in those engines.
+We have not observed user-facing crashes during normal paced usage; however, if you encounter an unexpected interruption in Firefox/Safari, please retry in a Chromium browser while we finalize the cross‑browser fix.

+Tracking Issue: `firefox-webkit-exam-flow-timeout` (internal) – root cause under investigation (suspected interaction between autosave/timing loop and headless engine lifecycle).

+If cross-browser parity is critical for your environment, use Chrome/Edge for formal practice sessions until this notice is removed.
+This section will be updated once the fix is confirmed.

 ### 🔥 **Multi-Select Question System**
 - **25% Multi-Select Distribution** - Realistic certification practice with advanced question types
 - **Partial Credit Scoring** - Proportional points system for multi-select answers